Anti-Bengali sentiment: Meghalaya

-Khasi-Bengali strife

-Presence of Bengalis in Shillong date back to the British conquest of the region, which was further enlarged following the Partition of Bengal.
-1979's Khasi-Bengali riot was the first major riot in Shillong which was directed against the local Bengalis as a minority.
-Most of the Assamese left the area after Assam was formed, but Indian Bengalis who settled during the British rule and refugees from East Bengal stayed there.
-Assam's Bongal Kheda influenced Meghalaya to drive Bengalis and other minorities out of the state.
+Presence of Bengalis in Shillong date back to the British conquest of the region, which was further enlarged following the partition of Bengal.
+Most of the Assamese left the area after Assam was formed, but Indian Bengalis who settled during the British rule and refugees from East Bengal remained there.
+Assam's Bongal Kheda movement influenced Meghalaya to drive Bengalis and other minorities out of the state.
 The Khasi Students' Union (KSU) was created on 20 March 1978 for this purpose.

+1979's Khasi-Bengali riot was the first major riot in Shillong which was directed against the local Bengali minority.
 On 22 October 1979, a fight between Khasis and Bengalis took place after a Khasi man allegedly damaged the Kali idol of Lal Villa.
 Afterwards, Bengali houses across Laitumukhra in Shillong were burnt down by the Khasi tribes.
 The riots escalated strife between these communities, which would continue through the 1980s and 1990s.
-Nearly 20,000 Bengalis were displaced from the state in 1979, mainly from the capital Shillong, following the anti-Bengali riot.
+Nearly 20,000 Bengalis were displaced from the state in 1979, mainly from the capital Shillong, following an anti-Bengali riot.
 A separatist militant outfit, Hynniewtrep National Liberation Council (HNLC), was created, and instigated several riots in 1992.
 Most of the Bengalis moved to West Bengal or the Barak Valley of Assam, or became internal refugees in Assam.

-After 2000
+2000 onwards

 After 2008, the situation was relatively peaceful in Shillong.
 From 2006 to 2017, the HNLC members increased from 4 lakh to more than a million.

-In February 2020, the HNLC warned all Bengali Hindus to leave the Ichamati and Majai areas of the district within one month.
-In a statement, HNLC general secretary Sainkumar Nongtraw warned of "mass bloodshed" if the Bengali Hindus did not leave Meghalaya.
+In February 2020, the HNLC warned all Bengali Hindus to leave the Ichamati and Majai areas within one month.
+In a statement, HNLC general secretary Sainkumar Nongtraw warned of "mass bloodshed" if Bengali Hindus did not leave Meghalaya.
 After two days, more than a dozen non-tribals (including Bengalis) were assaulted by a group of masked tribal assailants in different parts of the Khasi Hills, and ten men were stabbed in Shillong.
 Members of the Student's Union tried to burn down a house, which led to retaliation from the local non-tribals.

 KSU, continuing its influence in Meghalaya, put up banners and posters, saying "All Meghalaya Bengalis are Bangladeshis".